 Within two weeks, prosecutors filed an appeal against all except Sejerø-Olsen and Sørensen, on the basis of new evidence.
 Danish law required prosecutors to serve those six defendants personally with legal papers, but before that could happen, all except Jørgensen fled the country.

-Now the Finance Police were seeking Byrner and Pipps, along with Petersen, Gunst, and Larsen.
+Now the Financial Police were seeking Byrner and Pipps, along with Petersen, Gunst, and Larsen.

 Jørgensen’s appeal trial began in November 2007.
 In January 2009 he was found guilty of tax fraud and embezzlement, and sentenced to two and a half years imprisonment.
 He is believed to have served only half of that sentence.